 2. You stopped doing date nights

-Work should always be prioritised, but maybe it can still be left outside of your sanctum.
-It is advisable that you don’t work at home unless the situation is dire.
-It is annoying for your partner when they find you mindlessly working instead of making time for some conversation.
-For people who work from home, make sure that you set up work hours where you and your partner have an understanding of not disturbing each other during that time.
-Make sure you don’t over work to the point where you might end up snapping at your partner.
+For people who work from home, make sure that you set up work hours where you and your partner have an understanding of not disturbing each other.
+Make sure you don’t over-work, especially to the point where you end up snapping at your partner.
 If you do that, stop it before it gets too late.

 4. You are way too glued to your mobile devices